EitanGoldfrad/ios-sdk/README.md

 <string>We require access to your photo library to allow you to upload prerecorded videos</string>
 ```

-## Step 4: If you plan using Snapper's Facebook or Twitter authentication, add the folowing to your info.plist file
+## Step 4: If you plan on using Snappers' Facebook or Twitter authentication, add the folowing to your info.plist file
 In the Project Navigator, right click on Info.plist, and click "Open as" → "Source Code"
 Paste the following snippet into your existing plist.
 ```xml